-This document provides a how-to guide for use of the Embodied Carbon Calculator NZv1.1 ('the Calculator') developed by the New Zealand Green Building Council (NZGBC) and thinkstep-anz.
-The Calculator is a tool built in Microsoft Excel that can be used to support projects seeking ratings under the Green Star - Design & As-Built NZv1.1 rating tool and the Net-Zero Upfront Carbon Standard.
+This document provides a how-to guide for use of the Embodied Carbon Calculator ('the Calculator') developed by the New Zealand Green Building Council (NZGBC) and thinkstep-anz.
+It also provides guidance on how Embodied Carbon targets are set in Green Star including definitions of a reference building and use of alternative calculation tools.

+The Calculator is a tool built in Microsoft Excel that can be used to support projects seeking ratings under the Green Star rating tool and the Net-Zero Upfront Carbon Standard.